blackm0re/pyotp2289/README.md

 ... will prompt for password and generate a range of 4 one-time passwords starting from (and including) 498.

+## Support and contributing

+pyotp2289 is hosted on GitHub: https://github.com/blackm0re/pyotp2289

 ## Author